FREQUENTLY ASKED QUESTIONS

 7. Where are your workshops and courses conducted?

 We do not have a physical/permanent location.
-We rent classrooms at Blk 261, Waterloo Street, Level 4.
+Once the application quota is met, we rent classrooms at Blk 261, Waterloo Street, Level 4 for our courses.
 The nearest MRT is Bras Basah MRT (Exit A).
+However, the Deaf Introductory Workshops are conducted at the Disabled People's Association @Jurong Point upon its availability.
+It has its limited space; it accommodates up to 15 people.

 8. Can I pay cash on the first lesson?